nitoua-21/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: Display current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .)

+6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.